Aboriginal Peoples Television Network: Distribution

 APTN's service previously consisted of four feeds: separate national cable feeds for Eastern (Ontario and east), Western Canada (Manitoba and west), and Northern Canada, as well as a national HD feed.
 The terrestrial feed, the successor to the original TVNC, was available over-the-air in Canada's far northern areas.
-It consists of flagship station CHTY-TV in Yellowknife, Northwest Territories, semi-satellite CHWT-TV in Whitehorse, Yukon, and numerous low-powered rebroadcasters across the Northwest Territories, Yukon, Nunavut, Alberta, Quebec and Newfoundland and Labrador.
+It consisted of flagship station CHTY-TV in Yellowknife, Northwest Territories, semi-satellite CHWT-TV in Whitehorse, Yukon, and numerous low-powered rebroadcasters across the Northwest Territories, Yukon, Nunavut, Alberta, Quebec and Newfoundland and Labrador.

 On August 31, 2011, APTN shut down 39 low-power television repeaters across the Northwest Territories and Yukon, representing nearly half of its over-the-air transmitters.
 Although this discontinuation was conducted on the same day as Canada's digital transition deadline in certain mandatory markets, these over-the-air transmitters were not subject to this deadline.
 None of the mandatory markets for digital transition were located the Northwest Territories or Yukon.
 APTN's 2013 CRTC licence renewal did not include any over-the-air transmitters.

 In November 2016, CEO Jean La Rose told the Winnipeg Free Press that APTN was negotiating carriage for a U.S. service.
 He noted that there was a high level of interest among Native Americans for programming relevant to their communities.